Food and Journeys®

 Instructions

-• Add rice and cook for about 1 to 2 minutes, stirring constantly and making sure they’re coated with oil.
+• Stir (toast) the rice for about 2 minutes, making sure that the grains are coated with oil.

 • Transfer your asparagus risotto to plates.

-• Top with more grated Parmigiano Reggiano, then serve.
+• Top with more grated Parmigiano Reggiano — serve and enjoy!

 Notes

-• Cook’s Tip #1: Remember to keep the stock simmering once it has boiled.
-It needs to be hot once when added to the rice, not lukewarm.
+• Cook’s Tip: Remember to keep the stock simmering.
+It needs to be hot when added to the rice, not lukewarm.

 Nutrition